 Third, find out if you feel more from the sunrise or sunset.
 Which do you prefer?

 Some claim you can exist without food using a proper sun gazing technique.
 Unfortunately, there is no credible evidence.
 The only evidence we have are those who died from starvation or dehydration.
 You can’t synthesize the sun’s rays like a plant.

 All the myths of the Sun-God are based on the sun’s rising or setting.
 These celestial events represent death and rebirth or resurrection.
 You will find many ancient structures align facing either East or West.
-However, organized religion forbid the practice of the ancient rituals that went with them.
+However, organized religion forbids the practice of the ancient rituals that went with them.
 Only the buildings and monuments remain a testament to spiritual twilight windows.

 “To strive to watch the reflection of the splendor of the sunrise every day in the state of self-consciousness.
 Its significance becomes clear when we do this because we realize that it is a daily reminder of relativity.
 It puts earth and all the events upon it in perspective as less than the significance of a grain of sand in the universal plan.
 (See page 78 of Beelzebub’s Tales to His Grandson.)
 In practice, since the Fourth Way is a way in the midst of life.
 A student, for reasons of work in life who cannot be available to watch the sunrise, can select another cosmic event during the course of each day.
 For example, we can watch the sunset or moonrise or moonset or the starry sky.”
 (3)